phpbb/documentation/development/extensions/tutorial_notifications.rst

        'VENDOR_EXTENSION_NOTIFICATION_SAMPLE'		=> 'Someone sends you a sample notification', ]);

-Now lets create the sample email template file, which is located in the language directory.
+Now lets create the sample Email template file, which is also located in the language directory.
 The variables used in this file are defined in get_email_template_variables_.
 The first line of the file should begin with ``Subject:``, followed by the actual email subject and an empty line.
 It is possible to use variables in the subject line as well.